-You've probably heard about this Muay Thi style since it was made famous by 2007 Thai action film Muay Thai Chaiya.
+You've probably heard about this Muay Thi style since it was made famous by the 2007 Thai action film Muay Thai Chaiya.

 The name of this style refers to a province in southern Thailand where it was founded 200 years ago.

-Defense is part of your attack.
+The defense is part of your attack.
 Let your opponent hurt himself trying to hurt you

 The movements pattern is different than that in a sports Muay Thai

 It allows throws and some limited grappling techniques which changes the overall flow of the fight